cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

     event.preventDefault();
   }
 ```
-A single select list normally doens't allow deselection, so we'll be using it in our example, but if deselection is desired we could adjust this method.
+A single select list normally doesn't allow deselection, so we'll be using it in our example, but if deselection is desired we could adjust this method.
 So we compare the key to the current one in state, and if they aren't the same we set this as our state.
 ```jsx
   handleItemSelection(event, metaData) {
     event.preventDefault();